 Step 1 - Start a Squarespace 7 trial

-Once you've chosen a plan, you'll see a list of available templates.
+If you answer the question, we’ll recommend templates for your site based on your answers.
+If you choose to browse instead, you'll see a list of available templates, sorted by category.
 Click a template to see more information and view example sites for each template.
 Popular templates for customers switching from Squarespace 5 include:

 When you find a template you like, click the Start With... button.
-Keep in mind you can always switch templates later without losing your content.
+You can always switch templates later without losing your content.

 Enter your name, email address, and the password you'll use to log into your site.